 In truth, I didn’t have shit.
 I hadn’t reached out to the Skyraiders, although I knew Cowboy would not abandon us.
 I hadn’t even tried to find out how to use Puff or if there was one of those death ships available to do what we needed done in the morning.
 I wasn’t even certain that resupply had dropped enough rope to use further down the river, which would take a lot more than the easier job of crossing twenty feet of open rushing water at the bridge would entail.

-“We don’t move without orders from battalion and I’m damn well certain that I’m not waking the six over there,” Morgan said.
+“We don’t move without orders from battalion and I’m damn well certain that I’m not waking the six over there,” Carter said.

 His voice gave away his fatigue and I sensed an advantage.

 “You stay there and Puff the Magic Dragon is going to make mincemeat of everything between the two canyon walls, including you,” I lied.
 “They’re coming and they’re committed to saving what they think is left of our tattered units, so go ahead and wait for battalion.
 We’ve pulled your bacon out of the fire twice now, maybe three times and it’s not going to happen again unless you follow the plan.”